ibm-cloud-docs/BlockStorage/index.md

 ## Provisioning

 {{site.data.keyword.blockstorageshort}} LUNs can be provisioned from 20 GB to 12 TB with two options for provisioning: <br/>
-Provision **Endurance** tiers featuring pre-defined performance levels and features like snapshots and replication or build a high-powered **Performance** environment with allocated input/output operations per second (IOPS).
+- Provision **Endurance** tiers featuring pre-defined performance levels and features like snapshots and replication.
+- Build a high-powered **Performance** environment with allocated input/output operations per second (IOPS).

 ### Endurance Tiers